lcordenod/42_www_matcha/README.md

 ![Profiles discovery](https://user-images.githubusercontent.com/45239771/66847856-5ef6fb00-ef74-11e9-8838-ad62ea2995e1.png)
 <p align=center><i>Profiles discovery</i></p>

-Each profile suggested will have a user card summarizing the personnality of the person.
+Each profile suggested will have a user card summarizing the personnality of the profile.
 User can click on the "3 dots" button to get more information such as the bio and full list of interest tags or go on the profile to see the "big picture".

 ![User cards](https://user-images.githubusercontent.com/45239771/66848928-3ec83b80-ef76-11e9-98a5-79f7eaf8c923.png)
 <p align=center><i>User cards</i></p>

-Also user is able to like a profile directly from the card, and the button will change of appearance.
+Also the user is able to like a profile directly from the card, and the button will change of appearance.

 ### Matching algorithm

+In order to help users find love, Matcha offers a matching algorithm, that's what our discovery feature is based on.

+The matching algorithm works by pondering user preferences and user information to retrieve other profiles that are interested in the same thing, that are close to the user and that have a common orientation.
+Basically, we created a compatibility rating to suggested profiles based on different criteria ordered by importance:
+* Sexual orientation
+* Location
+* Interests in common
+* Popularity score

+This allows us to return a list of profiles that user might be interested in, ordered by level of compatibility.

+## Profiles search

+## User interactions

+### Popularity score

+Every time user enters in interaction with someone else, this will affect his popularity score.
+We base it off several actions that have a positive impact like:
+* User profile is visited by someone else
+* User is liked by someone else

+Some actions have a negative impact, for example:
+* User is disliked by someone else
+* User is reported by someone else

 ## Run project